hauke96/master-thesis/DESIGN_DECISIONS.md

 ## General

-* Distance: I use the euclidean distance since it's a lot faster to compute than the haversine distance.
+* Distance: I use the euclidean distance since it's a lot faster to compute than the Haversine distance.
 The inaccuracy is negligible since distances are usually small (< 100m).

 ## Entities: Wavelet, vertices and obstacles